*This is an excerpt from my new book out now, All In This Together: Stories and Teachings for Loving Each Other and Our World

 Years ago, when His Holiness the Dalai Lama visited Spirit Rock, the air around him seemed to hum with quiet joy.
 He radiated that rare mix of laughter and humility that turns reverence into something playful and real.

 On that visit, he reunited with an old friend—Maha Ghosananda, the Cambodian monk sometimes called “the Gandhi of Cambodia.”
-The two had not seen each other in years, yet when they met, there was no separation.
-They immediately fell into an embrace of delight and friendship.
+The two had not seen each other in years, they immediately fell into connection of delight and friendship.

 Then something beautiful happened.
 As they bowed to one another, each tried to bow lower than the other.
-Lower and lower they went—these two great souls—until their foreheads touched the earth at the same time, and their heads bumped together.
+Lower and lower they went until their heads touched together.
+In teaching that week there was laughter, and care, and reverence for all.

-When he left San Francisco after that visit, he told the hotel staff he wanted to thank them in person.
-So, on the morning of his departure, a long line of maids, dishwashers, cooks, and managers gathered in the driveway.
+When he left San Francisco after that visit, he told the hotel staff where he stayed that he wanted to thank them in person.
+So, on the morning of his departure, a long line of managers, maids, dishwashers, and cooks gathered in the circular driveway.
 Before stepping into his car, the Dalai Lama slowly walked down the line, touching each hand, looking into each pair of eyes, murmuring words of gratitude.

 It didn’t matter whether someone was wearing a suit or a janitor’s uniform—each received the same warmth.
 Later, several hotel employees said it was one of the most moving experiences of their lives.
 “He made me feel like I mattered,” one said simply.

 That’s the power of presence that honors all beings.
-The bow becomes a mirror, reflecting the sacredness that’s already there.
+The bow becomes a mirror, reflecting the humanity and sacredness that’s already there.

-When we live this way, we discover what those two old friends already knew: that respect and love are not separate, and the more deeply we bow to one another, the closer we come to the ground of our shared humanity.
+When we live this way, we discover what those two old friends already knew: that respect and love are not separate, and when we inwardly bow to one another, we come to the ground of our shared humanity.

 With metta,